 The Fort Worth Herd continues to share Fort Worth's history with millions of visitors each year.
 Next door, several restaurants, bars and retail spaces are telling a new story as part of the Mule Alley development.

-Early July is the expected opening date of chef/restaurateur Marcus Paslay’s third restaurant, Provender Hall.
+Chef Marcus Paslay’s third restaurant, Provender Hall, opened in early July.
 Paslay is known locally as the chef and owner of acclaimed restaurants Clay Pigeon Food & Drink and Piattello Italian Kitchen.
-Provender Hall will feature classic Texas dishes that are prepared using traditional techniques.
+Provender Hall features classic Texas dishes that are prepared using traditional techniques.
 Think wood-fired smokers and grills to ensure that smoked meats, chicken fried steak and other dishes retain clean flavor profiles.
-Guests can expect genuine hospitality and dishes that put quality ingredients first.

 SECOND RODEO BREWING CO.